dylanrees/citizen-science/README.md

 ## How do I contribute to this list?

 Have an idea of a tool that should be on this list?
 Here's how you can add it:
- * **Familiar with github?** Send a pull request with your suggestions.
+ * **Familiar with GitHub?** Send a pull request with your suggestions.
 Please also see the [contribution guidelines](https://github.com/dylanrees/toolsforcitizenscience/blob/master/contributing.md).
- * **Not familiar with github?** You can leave a comment on this page by clicking on the `Issues` tab on the right and adding a New Issue (that's just like a comment).
+ * **Not familiar with GitHub?** You can leave a comment on this page by clicking on the `Issues` tab on the right and adding a New Issue (that's just like a comment).
 You'll need to create a GitHub account first.

 ## License